Laendrun/artistfinder/README.md

 ## Places route

+Secure these routes :

-- [ ] PUT /api/v1/places/:id
+- [x] PUT /api/v1/places/:id
-  - [ ] only the owner can update it.
+  - [x] only the owner can update it.
-  - [ ] admins can update any places.
+  - [x] admins can update any places.
-- [ ] POST /api/v1/places
+- [x] POST /api/v1/places
-  - [ ] only a connected user can create a new place
+  - [x] only a connected user can create a new place
-- [ ] DELETE /api/v1/places/:id
+- [x] DELETE /api/v1/places/:id
-  - [ ] only the owner can delete the place.
+  - [x] only the owner can delete the place.
-  - [ ] admins can delete any places.
+  - [x] admins can delete any places.

 ## Reservations route

+Think about all of these :

  Basically, for the reservations, only the system will be able to post new reservations, before saving them, it has to be accepted by both parties (place + artist).
 If one of both doesn't accept the reservation, the reservation will not be